rackerlabs/rackspace-how-to/content/cloud-servers/creating-a-chroot-jail.md

    `mkdir -p /home/chroot/ftpuploader/public`

-#### Instructions to create an SFTP user on RPM based distributions (CentOS&reg;,RedHat&reg;)
+#### Instructions on creating an SFTP using an RPM or DEB based distribution

-Create a new user with home directory, no shell access, and added to the group **sftponly** using the following command:
+Create a new user with a home directory, no shell access, and add it to the group **sftponly** using the following command:

    `useradd -d /home/chroot/ftpuploader -s /sbin/nologin -G sftponly ftpuploader`

 If you already have an SFTP user created then you need to set the user's shell access to **/bin/false** and add them to group **sftponly** using the followinf command:

    `usermod -s /sbin/nologin -G sftponly ftpuploader`

-Now, set a new password for the SFTP user using the following command:

-   `Passwd ftpuploader`

-#### Instructions to create an SFTP user on DEB based distribution (Debian&reg;, Ubuntu&reg;)

-Create a new user with home directory, no shell access, and added to the group **sftponly** using the following command:

-   `adduser -d /home/ftpuploader -s /sbin/nologin -G sftponly ftpuploader`

-If you already have an SFTP user created then you need to set the user's shell access to **/bin/false** and add them to group **sftponly** using the followinf command:

-   `adduser -s /sbin/nologin -G sftponly ftpuploader`

 Now, set a new password for the SFTP user using the following command: